BobLovesData/tech-talks/IoT With Satori/README.md

-# iot-with-satori
+# Perfecting Your Streaming Skills with Spark and Real World IoT Data
-Repo for the Kansas City Apache Spark Meetup entitled Perfecting Your Streaming Skills with Spark and Real World IoT Data
+Repo for the Kansas City Apache Spark Meetup presented on 13Nov17.

 There are two projects in this repo.
 1. subscribe-to-satori which is a Maven project.